MysticCoder

 You can now use it just as you would any other natively supported file format with all the benefits of the control panel options.

-To test the example plugin
+To test this example plugin: